 If you’re up to SaaS, get ready for some restrictions.
 You won’t have a chance to alter the system yourself, because all software tools and solutions are controlled by the provider.
 Generally, such CRM systems allow you to set up the access rights for your staff, integrate some additional options (like getting data from the website or a possibility to save info about the incoming calls), change the layout with the help of the construction tool, manage the reports, etc. But all of this will be kept on the servers of your CRM system developers.

-One more key issue with SaaS solution is a necessity to pay some extra money in case if you need a database backup or any other additional services.
+One more key issue with the SaaS solution is a necessity to pay some extra money in case if you need a database backup or any other additional services.

 Advantages of SaaS:

 You don’t need your personal server for the software;